Horton–Suiter House

-The Horton–Suiter House is an historic building located in Le Claire, Iowa, United States.
+The Horton–Suiter House is a historic building located in Le Claire, Iowa, United States.
 The residence has been listed on the National Register of Historic Places since 1979.
 The property is part of the Houses of Mississippi River Men Thematic Resource, which covers the homes of men from LeClaire who worked on the Mississippi River as riverboat captains, pilots, builders and owners.